SegaraRai/fraci/README.md

   );
 }

-// Prepare the database.
+// Prepare the database
 const db = drizzle(/* ... */);

-// Get the helper object.
+// Get the helper object
 const afi = drizzleFraci(db, fiArticles);

 /**
  * Create (append)
- * Append a new article to the end.
+ * Append a new article to the end
  */
 async function append() {
-  // Get the fractional indices to generate the new one that represents the last index.
-  // `await` is only necessary for asynchronous databases. const indices = await afi.indicesForLast({ userId: 1 });
+  // Get the fractional indices to generate the new one that represents the last index const indices = await afi.indicesForLast({ userId: 1 });
-  //                                         ^ Here, it's required to specify all columns specified in the group.
+  //                                         ^ Specify all group columns

-  // Generate a new fractional index.
-  // Note that the `generateKeyBetween` method is a generator to handle conflicts.
-  // If you don't want to handle conflicts, you can just do: `const [fi] = afi.generateKeyBetween(...indices);`. for (const fi of afi.generateKeyBetween(...indices)) {
+  // Generate a new fractional index and handle conflicts for (const fi of afi.generateKeyBetween(...indices)) {
     try {
       return await db